Fred Childress

-Fred Childress, also known as Freddie Childress (born September 17, 1966) is a former all-star offensive lineman in the Canadian Football League and the National Football League.
-He was nicknamed as "the Big Chill" for his 6 feet 4 inch and 345 pound size.
+Freddie Lee Childress (born September 17, 1966) is an American former professional football player who was an offensive tackle in the Canadian Football League (CFL) and National Football League (NFL).
+A CFL All-Star, he was nicknamed as "the Big Chill" for his 6 feet 4 inch and 345 pound size.
+He played college football for the Arkansas Razorbacks.

 Early life

 While born in Little Rock, Arkansas, Childress grew up in Helena, Arkansas, playing football in high school for the Central High School Cougars.
 Coming out of high school, Childress was highly recruited by many top football programs, finally deciding to stay home and attend the University of Arkansas, then coached by Ken Hatfield.

-College
+College career

-Childress played his college football at the University of Arkansas, where he was selected as a 2nd team All-American by Pro Football Weekly as a senior in 1988.
+Childress played college football at the University of Arkansas, where he was selected as a 2nd team All-American by Pro Football Weekly as a senior in 1988.
 There he played with other standouts such as Steve Atwater and Barry Foster.
 Childress was immediately a starter at offensive guard as a freshman for Arkansas in 1985, helping the team finish 10-2 and beating the Arizona State Sun Devils in the 1985 Holiday Bowl, 18-17.
 As a senior, Childress helped Arkansas win the 1988 Southwest Conference championship, finishing 10-2.
 Childress and teammate Wayne Martin were suspended for the 1989 Cotton Bowl Classic by head coach Ken Hatfield for undisclosed reasons, and Arkansas lost the Cotton Bowl to Troy Aikman and the UCLA Bruins, 17-3.